 Limitations

 Our study has the following limitations.
 First, we pooled positivity and termination rates across neurologic diseases with vastly different rates for these outcomes because we were limited by our sample sizes within indications.
 This introduced a source of confound into our analysis of the impact of phase 2 bypass.
 Second, some publications for earlier trials did not define their phase.
 When this happened, we assigned phase based on a set of prespecified rules.
 Third, positivity is a reductive measure of trial success.
 Forth, a planned meta-analysis to measure the impact of phase 2 bypass on efficacy effect sizes could not be completed due to an insufficient sample of trials in different indications.
-Last, our ability to assess adverse impacts of phase 2 bypass is limited by the effects of confound described above.
+Our ability to assess adverse impacts of phase 2 bypass is limited by the effects of confound described above.

 Conclusion